 HOW TO CHOOSE GROUT LIKE A PRO

 Grout.
 It’s not the sexiest of words.
 Nor the sexiest thing you’ll have to choose in your renovation.
-But, believe me, those gorgeous feature tiles could end up looking pretty damn unsexy if you don’t consciously choose your grout before tiling begins.
+But, believe us, those gorgeous feature tiles could end up looking pretty damn unsexy if you don’t consciously choose your grout before tiling begins.

 Many people actually miss the opportunity to specify their own grout altogether, assuming that they don’t have much choice other than white or grey.
 Wrong!
 These days, grout comes in so many shades that you’ve got the option to choose a colour that will totally impact the finished look of your tiles.